lumeland/blog/posts/lume-2.md

 }
 ```

-Now you can use the `Lume` namespace anywhere, without needing to import
+Now you can use the `Lume` namespace anywhere, without needing to import it
-anything:
+manually:

 ```ts
 export default function (data: Lume.PageData, helpers: Lume.PageHelpers) {